Everton hit record 22 goals in pre-season friendly

 85: Vlasic is through on goal and has a simple finish.

 86: Martina heads Mirallas' cross for Niasse to finish.
-The scoreboard can't keep up - it's shows 2-1 but it's really 21 without reply.
+The scoreboard can't keep up - it shows 2-1 but of course it's 21-0.

-89: Fourth for Niasse now from close-range and Everton are finally done...
+89: A fourth for Niasse from close-range and Everton are finally done...